- System Requirements

 - user-defined criteria (fish-stop).

-UDEC uses a factor-of-safety calculation for stability analyses based upon the “strength reduction method”.
+UDEC uses a factor of safety calculation for stability analyses based upon the “strength reduction method”.
 A “factor of safety” index can be defined for any relevant problem parameter by taking the ratio

 of the calculated parameter value under given conditions to the critical value of the parameter, at which the onset of an unacceptable outcome manifests itself.
 Typically, application of the strength reduction method produces one single factor of safety per simulation, corresponding to one global minimum stability state.
-However, the ability to calculate multiple minimum states may be of interest, for example, to generate a safety map for a complex slope profile such as a benched cut or a slope with a berm (following figure).
+However, the ability to calculate multiple minimum states may be of interest, for example, to generate a safety map for a complex slope profile such as a benched cut or a slope with a berm (see following figure).
 The explicit dynamic solution method employed in UDEC allows multiple local stability surfaces to be identified in one simulation.